jojuno/snapfire_race/README.md

 - Players are invulnerable before moving to the start zone
 - If a player dies during the pregame phase, their respawn location will be moved to the starting line

+Version 1 7/25/2020
+- simple track with a pregame zone, a starting line and a finish line.
+- hop across hills
+- fight each other
+- fight creeps

 thank you to modDota, terkeroo, and barebones.